themejunky/vet-clinic-landing/PRD.md

 ## Veterinary Clinic Landing Page

 ### Project Overview
-Create a professional, elegant landing page for a family veterinary clinic using Next.js and Tailwind CSS with blue and white color scheme.
+Create a professional, elegant landing page for a family veterinary clinic using Next.js and Tailwind CSS with red and white color scheme.

 ### Objectives
 - Showcase veterinary services and pricing in a professional manner